So this is a photoshopped (not every well) image of my little long haired tabby cat.

 For Whisper fans, I’m sorry.
 I’m feeling like I’m in a place in-between when it comes to writing Whisper.
 My writing is better than when I wrote most of the stories but not so good that I can make that cross when I start a new story.
 Meg’s sections seem to lose her voice and Rain’s voice gets stronger.
 I’m also struggling with what I want to have happen next.
 I do have an overall arch and some issues I want to deal with but I’m stuck on good mysteries so I’ve set them aside at least for the time being, although I do think about what might be going on there a lot.

 So, if I’m good and things go well, I should have another mystery finished and perhaps even another teenage fairy godmother story well on its way to finishing.
 August brings another vacation, so perhaps that will be all that gets done until after that vacation.
 We’ll see!

 All Content on this page is copyrighted by Bonnie Elizabeth Koenig and My Big Fat Orange Cat Publishing.
 This includes text as well as images.
 All content is used by permission.

 Get your free book and sign up for our special offers.
 Don't miss a single one!

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.
 This information is given in the interest of transparency and to comply with EU laws regarding the collecting of information.
 My contact form does collect this information, however I do not use it other than to respond to inquiries and comments via that form.
 The comment forms on any posts on the blog also collect information.
-Again, I do not use this.
+Again, I do not use this other than to respond to inquiries and questions.
 I do use a third party security plugin that collects information on IP addresses so they can scan for malicious users and bots.
 To my knowledge they do not use this information in any other way, nor do they sell this information to other users.